 But Kadidja has remained determined.
 “The young girl’s faith is remarkable,” says one of the local pastors.
 “When we came into contact with her, she was ready to have her mother sign a document saying even if she gets well, her mother will not prevent her from coming to church.
 She was really so determined about that.”

 “I cannot deny my daughter to be with the Christians who have been so good to her,” testifies Haoua.
-“They have given us so much spiritual and material support [much of which has been made possible by OD supporters’ generosity].
+“They have given us so much spiritual and material support.
 All of these things have really touched me, and I decided to also give my life to the same Jesus who had touched my daughter.”

 Kadidja has enrolled in classes in preparation for baptism.

-Father, what joy it brings our hearts to know that Kadidja is Yours and is preparing to be baptized in Your name, to follow You boldly.
+Father, what joy it brings our hearts to know that Kadidja is Yours.
 Thank You for the testimony of her strong and determined faith, a faith that could only come from Your Holy Spirit within her.
 And our joy is increased by the knowledge that her mother Haoua is now serving You.
 We pray against the intimidations and threats from the Muslim community and take heart that the Spirit within them is greater that the power around them.
 Thank You, Father, for the Christian neighbors and the church as they help care for Kadidja’s health and we ask for Your healing to fall upon her in such a way that all will know that You have done it.
 Teach them all, Lord, from Your Word and grant them wisdom to manage this sensitive situation in their community in a way that brings honor to You.
 In the name of Jesus, who “heals the brokenhearted and binds up their wounds” (Psalm 147).
 Amen.